akilapilapitiya/Inventory_Management_System/README.md

+# Inventory Managment System

-##Inventory Mamagement System Using Java Swing
+This is an Inventory Managment System developed using Java with Swing Library